 It was a good thing for Asenath that her Daddy was the Chief Executioner.
 That kept a lot of women in their place where her husband was concerned.
 I'm sure it also helped Joseph to be faithful to his wife to not have more temptation than he could resist.

 My heart soars with joy when I visualize how Asenath drank in every detail about Joseph after not seeing him all those years; and the smile that must have curved his lips when he saw her again.
 God is so romantic!
 He writes the best love stories!
 God hates Lust, but the Bible is full of stupendous romances between men and women.
-You just need to know how to figure out the details.
+You just need to know how to figure out the details based on the hints.

 It is so cool to study this stuff and get tidbits of information from other historical sources to flesh out the stories and gain a deeper understanding.
 It's legit to do this.
 The Bible refers to other records as reliable sources, though that literature is no longer available.
 I.e. the Book of Jasher, the Book of Enoch, etc. I doubt that the book that nowadays is purported to have been written by Enoch really was, though some portions of it may have been borrowed from the real to lend it credibility.
 As far as Josephus' record goes, though, I figure that since he lived closer to the days in which Biblical events occurred, he was in a better position than modern scholars to know what happened back then.